 Finally, we should mention the second addition this computer has when it comes to wireless capabilities.
 In addition to being able to display your laptop wireless, this Dell model also includes Qi wireless charging into the base of the monitor.
-Interestingly, this has made the monitor more interesting in the two years since its launch in 2016.
-More phones than ever have support for wireless charging, including all of Samsung’s recent flagship devices, the iPhone 8, the iPhone X, and most other Android flagships outside of the Pixel 2.
-While it doesn’t include fast wireless charging, placing an iPhone X or Galaxy S9 on the base of the monitor will allow it to automatically charge.
+Interestingly, this has made the monitor more interesting in the three years since its launch in 2016.
+More phones than ever have support for wireless charging, including all of Samsung’s recent flagship devices, the iPhone 8, the iPhone XS and XR, and most Android flagship devices.
+While it doesn’t include fast wireless charging, placing an iPhone XS or Galaxy S10 on the base of the monitor will allow it to automatically charge.
 It’s a neat feature that we’ve seen expanded on in recent years.

 So, should you buy this monitor?
 If you don’t mind the resolution and screen size, the Dell S2317HWi is an interesting device, even three years out.
 While it has its fair share of cons, it’s one of the few monitors on the market today with wireless display capabilities built into the device, and the wireless charging-capable base makes it that more interesting.
 The original MSRP for this monitor was priced above $300, making it a difficult buy when better monitors today can be had for that same price.
 But at the $139 Amazon is currently offering this model for, it’s not a terrible buy, so long as your devices can take advantage of the wireless capabilities here.

 - Fairly inexpensive monitor

 - Nice, bezel-free design